-■ McBurney Disability Resource Center
+McBurney Disability Resource Center

 McBurney accommodation specialists provide disability-related counseling, advising and advocacy.
-There are also a variety of other services available to students with documented disabilities like Adaptive/Assistive Technology Access, Course/Seat Relocation and Substitution, Elevator Access, Laboratory Assistance, Notetaking Support and much more.
+There are also a variety of other services available to students with documented disabilities like Adaptive/Assistive Technology Access, Course/Seat Relocation and Substitution, Elevator Access, Laboratory Assistance, Note-taking Support and much more.
 If you think you might need any of these services, you should contact the McBurney Center as soon as possible before your semester begins.
-For more information visit: www.mcburney.wisc.edu/services.
+For more information visit.